-Using this medicine while you are pregnant can harm your unborn baby.
+Receiving this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant during treatment and for 3 months after your last dose.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+If you think you have become pregnant while receiving the medicine, tell your doctor right away.

 Colitis (inflammation of the colon) may occur with this medicine.
 Tell your doctor right away if you have stomach pain or tenderness, watery or bloody diarrhea, or a fever after receiving the medicine.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, a loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 Serious skin reactions can occur with this medicine.
 Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are receiving this medicine.